Dynamics of continued fractions and distribution of modular symbols: Spectral analysis of transfer operator

-Inequalities of the form (\ref{eq:hennion}) are often called the Lasota-Yorke type in the theory of dynamical system.
-Let us remark that the inequality is extremely useful for our purpose: This not only enables us to show the quasi-compactness of $\Lc_{s,\wbb}$ on $\Cc^1(I_\Gamma)$, but also to obtain an explicit estimate for iterates $\Lc_{s,\wbb}^n$.
-Using this, we will prove the uniform spectral bound for transfer operator in $\S$\ref{sect:dolgopyat}.
+Inequalities of the form (\ref{eq:hennion}) are often called the \emph{Lasota--Yorke} type in the theory of dynamical system.
+This enables us not only to show quasi-compactness of $\Hc_{\sigma,\eta}$ on ${C^1}({{X}})$, but also to obtain an explicit estimate for the iterates, which is a crucial ingredient for the uniform spectral bound in $\S$\ref{sect:dolgopyat}.